daemon251/Ultrakill-UltraRGBLighting/README.md

 4. Type in the relative or absolute file path of the output.txt file found in the mod directory.
 By default, "output.txt" should work (don't type the "").

 5. Type in the indexes of the device(s) you want the companion app to use.
-The index is zero-indexed and should be in the same order as listed in OpenRGB.
 Typing "ALL" will connect all available devices.
+If you want to only do it for specific devices, you have to type in their device index (starting from zero), which follows the order that they are listed in OpenRGB

 6. Click "Connect"